 Escrow Agent shall place all funds received in escrow into a federally insured depository account specifically designated as a trust account.
 Any funds deposited in an amount that exceeds \$250,000.00 may not qualify for FDIC insurance.
 Escrow Agent may maintain a general trust account and individual accounts for specific escrows, subject to any specific terms and conditions of any written agreement between Buyer, Seller, and Escrow Agent.
 Absent specific written direction from both Seller and Buyer, Escrow Agent shall, as agent for Buyer and Seller, determine the identity of the depository institution.
 Escrow Agent shall not be responsible for any loss of funds occurring as a result of failure of the institution in which funds have been deposited, so long as Escrow Agent complies with the foregoing provisions relating to the type of depository institutions and accounts to be used.
-Except for excess funds deposited by Buyer in connection with the closing, earnings on funds held in Escrow Agent's escrow trust account shall be owned by and periodically disbursed to Escrow Agent as additional consideration for services actually performed by Escrow Agent.
+Except for excess funds deposited by Buyer in connection with the closing, earnings on funds held in Escrow Agent.
 Funds may be paid from trust accounts only in accordance with the terms and conditions of Buyer's and Seller's instructions to Escrow Agent, which include the terms and conditions of this agreement.

 The parties agree to pay compensation to Escrow Agent for the administration, monitoring, accounting, reminders and other notifications and processing of the dormant funds in accordance with this agreement and as set forth on the Settlement Statements signed by the parties.
-In the event that Escrow Agent initiates or is joined as a party to any litigation relating to this escrow, provided that such action and the responsive pleadings of the parties makes no allegation of error, breach of obligations or other wrongdoing by Escrow Agent, the non-prevailing party of Buyer and Seller in such action shall reimburse Escrow Agent for its reasonable costs and expenses, including reasonable attorney's fees, incurred by Es crow Agent in such litigation.
-If there is an allegation of error, breach of obligations or other wrongdoing by Escrow Agent, the prevailing party or parties (including Escrow Agent) shall have the right to recover from the non-prevailing parties (including Escrow Agent) the reasonable costs and expenses, including reasonable attorney's fees, incurred by the prevailing parties in such litigation.
+In the event that Escrow Agent initiates or is joined as a party to any litigation relating to this escrow, provided that such action and the responsive pleadings of the parties makes no allegation of error, breach of obligations or other wrongdoing by Escrow Agent, the non-prevailing party of Buyer and Seller in such action shall reimburse Escrow Agent for its reasonable costs and expenses, including reasonable attorney's fees, incurred by Escrow Agent) shall have the right to recover from the non-prevailing parties (including Escrow Agent) the reasonable costs and expenses, including reasonable costs and expenses, including reasonable costs and expenses, including party or parties (including Escrow Agent) shall have the right to recover from the non-prevailing parties (including Escrow Agent) the reasonable costs and expenses, including reasonable costs and expenses, including reasonable attorney's fees, including reasonable attorney's fees, including the revealing parties (including Escrow Agent) shall have the right to recover from the non-prevailing parties (including Escrow Agent) the reasonable costs and expenses, including reasonable attorney's fees, incurred by the prevailing parties in such litigation.

-Seller(s) Initials: Buyer(s) Initials:
+Seller(s) Initials: \\\\\ Buyer(s) Initials: \\\\\